Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Like everyone, they’d warmed up to the longer life available to them.
 Gabe, her mom and dad, their partners…all were that indefinable ageless *adult* kind of not-young, not-old, not-worn and not-fresh.
 As if they were in their primes, and that prime would never end.

-The “Immortal Look” they called it.
+The "Immortal Look" they called it.
 Gabe was modest in stature, but broad-shouldered, severely muscular and severely fit.
 He *was* Adam’s dad, after all.
 Her own was almost salt-and-pepper grizzled and tough, in the best possible way.
 The moms…were ageless, motherly beauties.

 Part of her did wonder what problems that might all cause, down the line.
 Maybe it wouldn’t?